Tropical Fish

 The Serpae Tetra is one of the more colorful tetras that sometimes gets a bad reputation for being a fin nipper.
 This behavior is usually brought on because they are not being kept in schools of 6 or more.
 Provided that you have the room for a small school of these fish, the Serpaes can make a good addition to a community tank.

-Serpae Tetras will accept nearly all fish food such as flakes, frozen, live and freeze dried.
+Serpaes will accept nearly all fish food such as flakes, frozen, live and freeze dried.

-Hyphessobrycon callistus Serpae Tetra
+Serpae Tetra Care Details

-Scientific Name : Hyphessobrycon callistus
+Scientific Name : Hyphessobrycon eques

 Care Level : Easy, good for freshwater beginners